+STUDENTS WITH

-STUDENTS WITH DISABILITIES Inclusive Education for Students with Disabilities- umbrellar policy on creating inclusive schools Program for Students with Disabilities providing are assessment service and additional funding to support students with specific needs regional autism and inclusion consultants support whole school approaches to inclusion for students with disabilities Suicide Risk Continuum Training for special schools Abilities Based Learning and Education Support Victorian Deaf Education Institute Statewide Vision Resource Centre Visiting Teacher Service Tudents in each region to provide support to schools.
-Under the Out-of-Home Care Education Commitment Partnering Agreement, each child in out-of-home care is provided with a Learning Mentor, Student Support Group Educational Needs Analysis and Individual Education Plan.
-KOORIE STUDENTS KOORIE STUDENTS Koorie education coordinators and Koorie education support officers can provide assistance in supporting Koorie students Koorie specific individual planning tools and learning resources are available.
-Victorian Aboriginal Education Association Inc. (VAEAI) is the peak Koorie community organisation for education and training in Victoria.
-DUT-OF-HOME CARE Provide support to schools.
-Under the Out-of-Home Care Education Commitment Partnering Agreement, each child in out-of-home care is provided with a Learning Mentor, Student Support Group Educational Needs Analysis and Individual Education Plan.
-KOORIE STUDENTS Koorie education coordinators and Koorie education support officers can provide assistance in supporting Koorie students Koorie specific individual planning tools and learning resources are available.
-Victorian Aboriginal Education Association Inc. (VAEAI) is the peak Koorie community organisation for education and training in Victoria. officers can provide assistance in supporting Koorie students Koorie specific individual planning tools and learning resources are available. • Victorian Aboriginal Education Association Inc. (VAEAI) is the peak Koorie community organisation for education and training in Victoria.
-CTURENTS FROM A REFUGEE BACKGROUND The Refugee Education Support Program helps schools and teachers better meet the needs of students from a refugee background and their families.
+- Inclusive Education for Students with Disabilities umbrella policy on creating inclusive schools - Program for Students with Disabilities providing an assessment service and additional funding to support students with specific needs - regional autism and inclusion consultants support wholeschool approaches to inclusion for students with disabilities - Suicide Risk Continuum Training for special schools - Abilities Based Learning and Education Support - Victorian Deaf Education Institute - Statewide Vision Resource Centre - Visiting Teacher Service

+STUDENTS IN OUT-OF-HOME CARE

+- A LOOKOUT Education Support Centre is in each region to provide support to schools. - Under the Out-of-Home Care Education Commitment Partnering Agreement each child in out-of-home care is provided with a Learning Mentor, Student Support Group, Educational Needs Analysis and Individual Education Plan.

+OORIE STUDENTS

+- Koorie education coordinators and Koorie education support officers can provide assistance in supporting Koorie students.
+Koorie specific individual planning tools and learning resources are available. - Victorian Aboriginal Education Association Inc. (VAEAI) is the peak Koorie community organisation for education and training in Victoria.

+A REFUGEE BACKGROUND

+The Refugee Education Support Program helps schools and teachers better meet the needs of students from a refugee background and their families.
 Additional funding is available via the Refugee and Asylum Seeker Wellbeing Supplement.

+LGBTI STUDENTS

 The Safe Schools program provides information, resources and professional learning to school staff to help foster school environments that are safe and inclusive of LGBTI students.